isitizzyatkins/icor/README.md

 please note that these are made for normal people who do not want to develop tendonitis or any chronic wrist injuries while playing a keyboard rhythm game. if you decide these are too far beneath you to enjoy, good for you. i'll see you in a few years when your wrists give out.

-these charts are made for fun and are released freely into the wild. i do not claim ownership over any of the music or backgrounds used. as if that wasn't already obvious.
+these charts are made for fun and are released freely into the wild. i do not claim ownership over any of the music or backgrounds used. in other words, this is 100% pure fan work all put together by me, as if that wasn't already obvious.